Music has been taking a back seat for a very, very long time.

 Thank you for listening, guys. :}

 PS.
 I was not kidding about cool people talking about me on BBC Radio Wales yesterday morning.
 Here’s a link to the recording that looks like it will only be up until Monday October 12th—works great in Safari, not so great in Firefox.
 (Meh!)
 Alan Upshall is one of the nicest Welshmen I know, and he’s the one talking to Roy Noble on the air.
-Alan’s bit starts at 36-and-a-half minutes in and plavix prescription medicine goes for about a half hour.
-If everything works out, there will be plavix prescription medicine another BBC Radio Wales recording for you to listen to in the next week or two. ;}
+Alan’s bit starts at 36-and-a-half minutes in and goes for about a half hour.
+If everything works out, there will be another BBC Radio Wales recording for you to listen to in the next week or two. ;}